The Right Way to Use Attendance Point Systems (Part 1)

 Why does this work?
 You get the consistency of a systematic approach across managers and departments, plus flexibility when needed.
 Rockstar Employee A who needs to drive his kids to school can have his schedule temporarily adjusted, rather than having punishments doled out.
 Meanwhile, Employee B who's consistently and unapologetically late can be addressed based on the informal point tally, up to and including termination.
 Since these are unpublished guidelines rather than officially declared policies, you're not as legally vulnerable when you deviate for logical reasons.

 There are plenty of nuances to setting up a point system correctly, even an informal "private" one.
-Let us know if we can help!
+Check out Part 2 of our Attendance Point Systems post series for more info!

 6 March 2025